The Automated Sentencing Order Program (ASOP) is another technology used to streamline

 are available for the judge, at the bench.
 With the click of a

-button, the judge can view the criminal history of the defendant.
+button, the judge can view the defendant's criminal history.

-The criminal history record allows the judge to view detailed
+The record allows the judge to view detailed

 information about any outstanding capias (flagged in red), failure